 - Tommy Hall

 Note: Bunk beds are an option in all other residential areas.
-Most other locations contain furniture that come with lofting devices.
+Most other locations contain furniture that comes with lofting devices.

-You may hang posters, pictures, etc. on the walls.
-Please plan carefully in the products you use to hang items:
+Students may hang posters and pictures on the walls.
+Please plan carefully in the products used to hang items:

-- 3M Blue Painter's tape - this is the product we recommend as it is least likely to damage the walls.
+- 3M Blue Painter's tape - we recommend this as it is least likely to damage the walls.

-- 3m Command adhesive products - have not caused damaged when applied and removed properly
+- 3M Command adhesive products - have not caused damage when applied and removed properly

-- Colored sticky adhesive gum products - leave marks on walls and students may be charged
+- Colored sticky adhesive gum products - leave marks on walls, subject to charges

 - Packing/Duct Tape - leaves residue on the walls and sometimes causes wall damage

-- Nails/screws - Do NOT use nails or screws on the walls, doors, etc.
+- Nails/screws - Do not use nails or screws on the walls, doors, or room surfaces.

-All rooms are fully carpeted, which helps insulate the room from noise and cold and it can make the room more attractive.
+All rooms are carpeted, which insulates them from noise and cold and can make the spaces more attractive.

 Modifications to the Room

-No residence on campus may be structurally modified in any way.
-Students cannot paint, panel or build walls.
+Students may not structurally modify on-campus residences in any way.
+Students cannot paint, panel, or build walls.